beralt/hidmap/README.md

 This small utility allows the use of HID USB devices without any kernel driver.
 To do so it uses a user-space driver with the help of libusb(x).
 It detaches existing kernel drivers.

+Additional features included are HDMI link on/off functionality through the Broadcom VideoCore library.
+This functionality is based on the userland utilities (i.e. tvservice) provided by the Raspberry Pi people (thanks!).
+It expects the libraries in /opt/vc, which is default as far as I know.

+I also added some XBMC start/stop functions using a DBus interface to systemd.

 Why?
 ----